Dr Jane McKeown PhD, PG Diploma (Ed), BA (Hons), RMN

 Email : email@example.com

-I work as a Lecturer with the University of Sheffield and as a Senior Nurse with Sheffield Health and Social Care Trust.
+I work as a Lecturer with the University of Sheffield and as a Senior Nurse with Sheffield Health and Social Care Foundation Trust (SHSC FT).
 I qualified as a Registered Mental Health Nurse in 1987 and have worked in a range of clinical, practice development and teaching roles with an emphasis on the care of people living with dementia.
-I contribute to the South Yorkshire Collaboration for Leadership in Applied Health Research and Care (CLAHRC) Translating Knowledge to Action (TK2A) theme.

-I lead two modules on the MA Dementia Studies programme.
-I also lead programme of taught content on dementia care on UG and PG pre-registration nursing courses.
-I have led a Dementia Friendly initiative in the School which has seen over 100 students and staff become Dementia Friends, has piloted 2 Dementia Cafes and has introduced the use of performance into student learning.
+I lead a programme of taught content on dementia care on UG, PG pre-registration nursing and Trainee Nurse Associate courses.
+I have led a Dementia Friendly initiative in the Division which has seen over 200 students and staff become Dementia Friends.
+I led 2 Dementia Cafes and have introduced the use of performance into student learning.

-• Expert member of Bradford / Leeds Research Ethics Committee
+• Expert member on Sheffield Research Ethics Committee

 • Co-founder and organiser of Sheffield Dementia Involvement Group (SHINDIG)